 Breakthrough House Clubhouse follows the internationally accredited Clubhouse Model to offer an intentional community for adults living with mental illness to have a place of belonging.
 Persons engaged in the Breakthrough House Clubhouse are not patients or clients, they are members.

-Our flagship service is one of more than 300 clubhouse programs operating in 24 countries around the world.
-The participants are called members, not patients, and the focus is on their strengths, not their illness.
-The environment is a welcoming one, where a member is missed when absent and where the community pulls together for support should a member suffer a setback.
-Work and other activities in the clubhouse are designed to empower each member toward a more independent and enriching life on their journey.
+We offer a Clubhouse where members lead normal and productive lives, contribute to the clubhouse environment and support one another.
+The space is welcoming, where a member is missed when absent and the community pulls together for support if a person struggles with a setback.
+Work and other activities in the Clubhouse are designed to empower each member towards a more independent and enriching life on their journey.

 Pivotal in keeping the day moving at the Clubhouse is the Work-Ordered Day.
 Members work alongside staff in all functions of running the Clubhouse.
 This work helps members feel needed, wanted and valued while also allowing members to rediscover who they are as a person.
 It builds confidence, structure, skills and relationships.
 The Work-Ordered day parallels the traditional work week to allow members to become familiar with traditional workplace expectations.

 A key part of the Clubhouse is Member / Staff Partnerships.
 Members and staff work together in all aspects of the club.
 We currently have 2 work units that members become involved in.
 Members can choose which unit they would like to join after completing an orientation.

 Membership services, tours, referrals, data entry, job development and job searching, housing support, unit maintenance.

 Preparing and serving meals, shopping and meal planning, kitchen and dining clean-up, managing snack bar and thrift store, unit maintenance, promoting wellness activities.